MiKueen/MiKueen/README.md

 📫 **Interested in my work?** Send a text [here](mailto:keshvi2298@gmail.com)

-⚡ **Fun Fact:** I love anime, sci-fi, and horror movies when I’m not deep in code.
+⚡ **Fun Fact:** I watch anime, sci-fi, and horror movies when I’m not deep in code.

 <h3 align="left">Connect with me:</h3>